portersonoma/PagePager/README.md

 Tests and resources for the PT-sim project.

-The files `pt-sim.sh` and `pt-sim-aging.sh` are wrapper files you should modify to call your executables.
+The files `pt-sim.sh` and `pt-sim-clock.sh` are wrapper files you should modify to call your executables.

 You should add Makefile logic so that your program can be run with commands like: